pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

 inverters, define one ``PVSystem`` and ``ModelChain`` per inverter and run the simulation for each of them individually.
 From there you can add up the inverter-level outputs to get the total system output.
+If the modules, mounting, stringing, and inverters are all identical, then you may simply multiply the ``ModelChainResult.ac`` by the number of inverters to get the total system output.